hislam000/CSC-599.70-Course-Project/Part II: Course_Project/project_findings.md

 (c) Describe your methodology for selecting your model.
 Why do you think this type of model works well?

 - [X] Initially we started by using Linear Regression because we knew that we had continuous data to work with so that seemed too be the best option.
-Later, we tried Random Forest Tree and it gave a much smaller Mean Squared Error result due to its ability to navigate through more complex and larger datasets.
-With this idea in mind, we decided to try Gradient boosting Regressor and it worked in a very similar method and gave a slightly better result thus for submission of test3 rent we predicted using Ensemble Gradient Boosting REgressor.
+Later, we tried Random Forest Tree and it gave a much smaller Mean Squared Error.
+We decided to try Gradient boosting Regressor and it worked in a very similar method and gave a slightly better result thus for submission of test3 rent we predicted using Ensemble Gradient Boosting REgressor.
+Reason it works well, due to its ability to navigate through more complex and larger datasets.

 # (4) Metrics, Validation, and Evaluation.
 (a) How well do you think you model will perform on the hold out test set?
 How do you know?